FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 Yes, the CYA Student Affairs department will advise you on volunteering/internship opportunities that would pose the least threat to exposure to the COVID-19 virus.
 However, it will be up to you to take all precautions necessary commuting to the volunteer location as well as during your time there.

 What precautions should I take if I use public transportation?

 The CYA apartments are within a 2-10 minute walk from the Academic Center, and the places where your on-site classes will be held are all within walking distance; therefore there is no need for public transportation to attend classes.
 Specific instructions regarding the use of public transportation, as well as airline and ferry travel, are issued by the government and the public health authorities.
 Students will be kept updated with the latest information throughout the semester.
-At this time, using a high protection mask or double masks is mandatory on all means of public transportation (ground, air and sea), as well as in taxis.
+At this time, using a high protection mask or double masks is highly recommended when using public transportation (ground, air and sea), as well as in taxis.